stellar-deprecated/docs/guides/exchange.md

         asset: someAsset
 }))
 ```
-If the asset issuer has `authorization_required` set to true, you will need to wait for the trustline to be authorized before you can begin accepting this asset.
+If the token issuer has `authorization_required` set to true, you will need to wait for the trustline to be authorized before you can begin accepting this token.
 Read more about [trustline authorization here](https://www.stellar.org/developers/guides/concepts/assets.html#controlling-asset-holders).

-Then, make a few small changes to the example code above:
+Then, make a few changes to the example code above:
-* In the `handlePaymentResponse` function, we dealt with the case of incoming non-native assets.
-Since we are now accepting non-native assets, you will need to change this condition; if the user sends us lumens  we will either:
+* In the `handlePaymentResponse` function, we dealt with the case of incoming non-lumen assets.
+Since we are now accepting other tokens, you will need to change this condition; if the user sends us XLM we will either:
-	1. Trade lumens for the desired non-native asset
+	1. Trade lumens for the desired token
 	2. Send the lumens back to the sender

-*Note*: the user cannot send us non-native assets whose issuing account we have not explicitly opened a trustline with.
+*Note*: the user cannot send us tokens whose issuing account we have not explicitly opened a trustline with.

-* In the `withdraw` function, when we add an operation to the transaction, we must specify the details of the asset we are sending.
+* In the `withdraw` function, when we add an operation to the transaction, we must specify the details of the token we are sending.
 For example:
 ```js
 var someAsset = new StellarSdk.Asset('ASSET_CODE', issuingKeys.publicKey());